infusion/node-dsh/README.md

 [![NPM Package](https://img.shields.io/npm/v/dsh.svg?style=flat)](https://npmjs.org/package/dsh "View this project on npm") [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 DSH - pronounced dash - is a full featured shell written in JavaScript, which gives you endless possibilities of transforming your app into a shell application.
-It handles the whole user interaction and you can focus on working with the requested command with your parser.
+It handles the whole user interaction and you can focus on working with the requested command with your parser - a more configurable "readline"-module if you will.

 Usage
 ===